Low doses of LSD reduce broadband oscillatory power and modulate event-related potentials in healthy adults

 This way, similar outcomes could be reached without the costs associated with having one or two trained therapists sitting a full psychedelic experience.
 Using a microdose could also open up these forms of treatment to those not wanting to have a full psychedelic experience or not being able to for health (or again costs) reasons.

-Low doses of LSD have been shown to improve ratings of vigor, decrease attentional lapses, and affect time perception, but have few other effects on mood or cognition.
-However, it is possible that low doses of LSD subtly change neural function, which ultimately affects behavior.
+Low doses of LSD have been shown to improve ratings of vigour, decrease attentional lapses, and affect time perception, but they have few other effects on mood or cognition.
+However, it is possible that low doses of LSD subtly change neural function, which ultimately affects behaviour.

 LSD and psilocybin are partial agonists of serotonin receptors, with some affinity to dopamine receptors.
 They stimulate the release of glutamate, which increases the excitability of cortical networks.